tatientler/tatientler/README.md

 <h2>Hi!
 I'm Tatiane Entler 👋</h2>

-🌱 I’m currently studying in a Bootcamp of Full Stack Development at Tera and I'm learning about: HTML5, CSS3, JavaScript, BootStrap, Node.Js, Express, Mongo DB, API's Integration, React, Python, Flash, SQL, AWS and Agile Mindset.
+🌱 I’m currently studying in a Bootcamp of Full Stack Development at Tera and I'm learning about: HTML5, CSS3, JavaScript, BootStrap, Node.Js, Express, Mongo DB, API's Integration, React, Python, Flask, SQL, AWS and Agile Mindset.

 :books: At the same time, I am studying the same technologies at Alura to reinforce my learning.